What is Cluster API Add-on Provider for Fleet (CAAPF)?

 - Clone the repository locally:

-git clone git@github.com:rancher-sandbox/cluster-api-addon-provider-fleet.git
+git clone git@github.com:rancher/cluster-api-addon-provider-fleet.git

 -